levent1ozgur/levent1ozgur/README.md

 ## Hobbies & Interests

-🎉 I find joy in playing games and indulging in captivating anime worlds.
+🎉 I find joy in exploring diverse interests, from gaming and indulging in captivating anime worlds to maintaining an active lifestyle through fitness.
+Additionally, I have a soft spot for cats and enjoy delving into clandestine literature.

 ## Motto